 To avoid this kind of interpersonal standstill, Elster suggests making it a priority to keep communication going.
 If things are heated, make an appointment to meet outside the office.
 The change of scenery will add a new, neutral dynamic to the conversation and limit the possibility of arguing in front of employees.
 “They will take sides, it will divide the company, and they will leave.
 You don’t want that,” she says.

 Put your guns down.
 Simply lowering your voice—whether in decibels if you are communicating in person or in tone if using email or text—can make communication more civil.
 Listen to what the other person is saying, admit fault and be humble.
 “We’re all human, and this is a human relationship—there will always be conflict,” Elster says.

 Call in outside help.
 Keep the accountant’s number on speed dial so that actual numbers rule in times of emotional upheaval.
-If things get heated, sit down with an objective third party, whether a business mediator or therapist, business coach, your company’s certified public accountant or the counsel on retainer.
+If things get heated, sit down with an objective third party, whether a business mediator, therapist, business coach, your company’s certified public accountant or the counsel on retainer.
 Be careful about calling an outside lawyer, however, Emerson says.
-“Once you call a lawyer, the friendship is over,” she says.
+“Once you call a lawyer, the friendship is over.”

 Company: Security Investment Partners, an investment management firm in San Diego

 Reason for Breakup: Disagreement over partner’s retirement date

 Winning Strategy: The partner eventually left with a clean break and joined another firm, keeping the friendship intact.